G-Gakii/Healthcare-backend/readme.md

 ## Overview

 This project focuses on the backend development of a platform that enables users to locate healthcare providers based on location and specialization.
 It also aims to improve cost transparency, simplify appointment booking, and promote accountability and quality of care through feedback and ratings.
-//The project is open-source to encourage collaboration and widespread adoption.

 ## Goals